We are teaching community members accurate information about mosquitoes.

-Participants in our M is for Mosquitoes and Me summer camp learned about mosquitoes, engaged in real scientific research, and shared what they learned with their neighbors through writing, art, and movement.
+Participants in our Mosquitoes & Me Summer Camp learn about mosquitoes, engage in real scientific research, and share what they learn with their neighbors through writing, art, and movement.

-The first Mosquitoes and Me summer camp was held in July, 2016.
-Iowa State University School of Education professors, Katherine Richardson Bruna and Gale Seiler, and Lyric Bartholomay, an entomologist from the University of Wisconsin, were all on site in a classroom at North High School in Des Moines for two weeks of ambitious science discovery with 20 5th-7th graders from the Moulton Elementary neighborhood.
+The first Mosquitoes & Me summer camp was held in July, 2016.
+Iowa State University School of Education professor, Katherine Richardson Bruna, and Lyric Bartholomay, an entomology professor from the University of Wisconsin-Madison, direct the two-week camp that is full of ambitious science discovery for 5th-7th graders.